OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Demos/01-advanced-bot/Readme.md

 This lab uses [ngrok](https://ngrok.com) for tunneling publicly-available HTTPS endpoints to a web server running locally on the developer workstation. ngrok is a single-file download that is run from a console.

-#### Bot template for Visual Studio 2017

-Download and install the [bot template for C#](https://github.com/Microsoft/BotFramework-Samples/tree/master/docs-samples/CSharp/Simple-LUIS-Notes-Sample/VSIX) from Github.
-Additional step-by-step information for creating a bot to run locally is available on the [Create a bot with the Bot Builder SDK for .NET page](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart?view=azure-bot-service-3.0) in the Azure Bot Service documentation.

-  > **Note:** This lab uses the BotBuilder V3 SDK.
-BotBuilder V4 SDK was recently released.
-All new development should be targeting the BotBuilder V4 SDK.
-In our next release, this sample will be updated to the BotBuilder V4 SDK.

 ## Run the ngrok secure tunnel application

 1. Open a new **Command Prompt** window.